rulewis/journey-optimizer.en/help/using/personalization/personalization-use-case-helper-functions.md

 # Personalization use case: configuration of a cart abandonment email {#personalization-use-case-helper-functions}

 In this example, you will personalize the body of an email message.
-This message is sent to customers who have left items in their shopping cart, but have not completed the purchase.
+This message targets customers who have left items in their shopping cart, but have not completed their purchase.

 You will use these types of helper functions: